InnovationEvent/Instructions/README.md

 # Instructions
-Provides Instructions on installation of various tools
+This repository has instructions on the installation of various tools that are used as part of the 2nd half of the workshop.